Video game industry: Canada

 Canada has the third largest video game industry in terms of employment numbers.
 The video game industry has also been booming in Montreal since 1997, coinciding with the opening of Ubisoft Montreal.
 Recently, the city has attracted world leading game developers and publishers studios such as Ubisoft, EA, Eidos Interactive, Artificial Mind and Movement, BioWare, Warner Bros.
-Interactive Entertainment and Strategy First, mainly because video games jobs have been heavily subsidized by the provincial government.
+Interactive Entertainment, and Strategy First, mainly because video games jobs have been heavily subsidized by the provincial government.
 Every year, this industry generates billions of dollars and thousands of jobs in the Montreal area.
 Vancouver has also developed a particularly large cluster of video game developers, the largest of which, Electronic Arts, employs over two thousand people.
 The Assassin's Creed series, along with the Tom Clancy series have all been produced in Canada and have achieved worldwide success.
 For consumers, the largest video games convention in Canada is the Enthusiast Gaming Live Expo (EGLX).

 United States

-The video game industry got its start in the United States in the late 1970s and early 1980s with the creation of arcade games like Pong and the first home console, the Magnavox Odyssey.
+The video game industry got its start in the United States in the 1970s and early 1980s with the creation of arcade games like Pong and the first home console, the Magnavox Odyssey.
 Several factors, including loss of publishing control, a flooded market, and competition from personal computers, led to the 1983 video game crash in the U.S., affecting both arcades and home game systems.
 Nintendo's introduction of the Nintendo Entertainment System helped to revitalize the industry, but until Microsoft's introduction of the Xbox in the early 2000s, the hardware side was dominated by mostly Japanese-developed systems.
 Instead, much of the industry's growth in the U.S. was on game development, implementing new game technologies and gameplay concepts, as well as creating the large-scale publisher model used by companies like Electronic Arts to support marketing and distribution of games.

 The United States has the largest video games presence in the world in terms of total industry employees.
 In 2017, the U.S. game industry as a whole was worth US$18.4 billion and consisted of roughly 2457 companies that had a rough total of 220,000 people employed.
 U.S. video game revenue is forecast to reach $230 billion by 2022, making it the largest video game market in the world.
 Over 150 million Americans play video games, with an average age of 35 and a gender breakdown of 59 percent male and 41 percent female.
 American gamers are more likely to vote than non-gamers, feel that the economy is the most important political issue, and lean conservative, however party demographics are split evenly with 38% identifying as Democrats, 38% identifying as Republicans, and 24% identifying as Independents.